Note: I don't update this page. Please use this page instead.

 What is systems biology?
 The field of systems biology emerged in response to the swelling bounty of high-throughput data about molecular aspects of cell biology.
 These data intensified the need for understanding how coherent system behavior arises (or is lost) from a staggering diversity of molecular assemblies that interact with one another asynchronously and autonomously.
 Systems biology, thus, aims at developing and integrating new experimental and mathematical techniques in the pursuit of principles that would make the nature of cellular phenotypes more intelligible and their control more deliberate.
 This pursuit is driven by the practical need to cure disease.
 However, it also reflects a want for a theoretical perspective needed to think the complexity of the cell and the organism, and, by extension, evolution itself.

-Another thread of early work aimed at establishing a formal notion of (functional) organization.
-Biologist Leo Buss and I defined a model in which "molecules" were programs that act on each other (one program using the other as input data) yielding new programs according to a specific calculus (known as \(\lambda\)-calculus).
-A flow-reactor of many such particles evolves towards steady-states that are kinetically self-maintaining algebras, i.e. organizations.
+Another thread of early work aimed at establishing a mathematical notion of (functional) organization.
+Biologist Leo Buss and I defined a model in which "molecules" were programs that act on each other (one program using the other as input data) yielding new programs according to a specific formal language known as λ-calculus.
+A flow-reactor of many such logical molecules evolves towards steady-states that are kinetically self-maintaining algebras, which we took as a definition of organization.
 This journey connected me to the theoretical foundations of computer science.

-My current computational work is focused on developing and applying novel methods for making abstract mechanistic models of processes based on protein-protein interactions as they occur in signaling and assembly.
-The techniques we develop and deploy are guided by formal methods in computer science, especially concurrency theory, and produced a rule-based modeling language with a graph-rewrite semantics, known as Kappa.
+Reflections of this sort inspired my current computational work , which is focused on developing and applying novel methods for making abstract mechanistic models of processes based on protein-protein interactions as they occur in signaling and assembly.
+These efforts produced a rule-based modeling language with a graph-rewrite semantics, known as Kappa.
 Kappa is best viewed as a symbolic language like chemistry but adapted to molecular biology.
-This research is motivated by the belief that model-based reasoning must become an integrated aspect of bioinformatics and by the belief that capturing the combinatorial complexity of signaling systems is necessary for understanding their plasticity and evolvability in phylogenesis, ontogenesis, and disease.
+The techniques we deploy are guided by formal methods in computer science, especially concurrency theory.
+Our research is motivated by the belief that model-based reasoning must become an integrated aspect of biological informatics and the belief that capturing the combinatorial complexity of signaling systems is necessary for understanding their plasticity and evolvability in phylogenesis, ontogenesis, and disease.

-My lab brings together scientists with a broad diversity of backgrounds and skills including statistics, biophysics, genetics, computer science and molecular biology.
-The Department of Systems Biology provides us with an intellectually powerful and engaging environment.
+My group brings together scientists with a broad diversity of backgrounds and skills including statistics, biophysics, genetics, computer science and molecular biology in an intellectually engaging environment.